-Series LLC provisions.
+Series LLC Provisions.
 Provisions establishing the company as a series LLC are included, along with approval of conveyance of assets into individual series.

-Banking and bookkeeping.
+Banking and Book Keeping.
 This section should approve obtaining an EIN, opening an operating account, and check-writing authority.